Program Structure

 The first style can be hard to read.
 I rather like the look of the underscores, though that style is a little painful to type.
 The standard JavaScript functions, and most JavaScript programmers, follow the final style—they capitalize every word except the first.
 It is not hard to get used to little things like that, and code with mixed naming styles can be jarring to read, so we follow this convention.

 In a few cases, such as the Number function, the first letter of a binding is also capitalized.
 This was done to mark this function as a constructor.
 It will become clear what a constructor is in Chapter 6.
-For now, the important thing is not to be bothered by this apparent lack of consistency.
+For now, the important thing is to not be bothered by this apparent lack of consistency.

 Comments